bhudgens/blog/_posts/2017-04-15-Vogt-RV-Ft-Worth.md

   image: /assets/images/cover/iphone-7-pool-stock-photo.jpg
   caption:
 categories:
+  - Vandwelling
-  - Change Me
+  - RV
 tags:
+  - XLMB
+  - Pleasure-Way
+  - Vogt RV
+  - Winegard
-  - Change Me
+  - HD Antenna
 ---

 Our RV came with a [Winegard Power HD Antenna](https://www.amazon.com/Winegard-Automatic-RZ-8500-Ultra-HD-Amplified/dp/B00T36ONEG?th=1).
 We did not try to turn it on for several weeks.
 I made a couple calls to RV when we first discovered the issue.
 They sent a list of dealers.